 People always wonder why I’m not a 400 pound whale.
 They wonder “how can Pierre eat so much and stay so fit and attractive?”
 Well my friends, I’m going to let you in on a few secrets about how I’ve reached and maintained this god-like figure.
 It’s not magic, it’s actually all very calculated and takes some self-control but everyone can get there if they follow these tips.
-Let’s jump right in!
+If you’d like to read more in depth about how to stay physically and mentally fit, you must read my book.
+Now let’s jump right in!

 These are the five rules that I live by so I can stay fit and eat whatever the hell I want!

 1. Count Calories

 The first and most important habit that I practice is calorie counting.
 For years, I experimented with different types of dieting and exercise.
 Finally, in 2013 I decided that I wanted a six pack and I was going to do anything to get there.
 It was then I gave calorie counting a try.
 It was one of the best habits that I’ve ever introduced to my life.
 Three years later and I’m still counting calories daily to keep my weight under control.

 Through all of my trials and tribulations, I have discovered that maintaining a healthy figure comes down to calories in versus calories out.
 What this means, is if you eat more than you burn in a day, you will gain weight and if you eat less than what you burn in a day, you will lose weight.
 For an average adult male, the maintenance calories per day is approximately 2,000.
 For a female, it’s approximately 1,500.
 These are rough numbers, you can find your exact maintenance calories by using a calculator online and inputting your age, height and weight.

 Once you calculate your maintenance calories, you can get a calorie counting app for your phone.
 Once you have an app, it’s as easy as typing in what you eat when you eat it.
 Your goal can change depending on whether you want to lose weight, gain weight or maintain weight.